adamghill/django-unicorn/docs/source/templates.md

 ### DOM merging

-The JavaScript library used to merge changes in the DOM, `morphdom`, uses an element's `id` to intelligently update DOM elements.
+To merge changes in the DOM, we use an element's `id` to intelligently update DOM elements.
 If it isn't possible to have an `id` attribute on the element, `unicorn:key` will be used if it is available.

 ## Lifecycle events